Barnaby Jack Could Hack Your Pacemaker and Make Your Heart Explode

 I wouldn't feel comfortable speculating about such a scenario, but as far as I'm aware there are no differences in the implantable devices issued to officials as there are to the general public.

-Okay.
+OK.
 Were there any other medical devices you worked out how to hack into?

 Yeah, we had previously looked at insulin pumps and we found a severe vulnerability in the most popular model.